SasheO/berka-data-engineering-project/README.md

 Go to `admin` > `Variable` and click the `+` sign to create a new variable.
 The variables to add are: set up variabes in airflow:
 * name: minio_endpoint

     value: http://minio:9000
 * name: minio_password

-    value: with what is in your .env file.
+    value: what is in your .env file.
 * name: minio_username

-    value: with what is in your .env file.
+    value: what is in your .env file.

 ## Steps to Run the DAG and Inspect Results by Querying ClickHouse Tables